koyotecoin/koyotecoin/doc/descriptors.md

 #### Basic multisig example

-For a good example of a basic M-of-N multisig between multiple participants using descriptor wallets and PSBTs, as well as a signing flow, see [this functional test](/test/functional/wallet_multisig_descriptor_psbt.py).
+For a good example of a basic M-of-N multisig between multiple participants using descriptor wallets and PSKTs, as well as a signing flow, see [this functional test](/test/functional/wallet_multisig_descriptor_pskt.py).

 Disclaimers: It is important to note that this example serves as a quick-start and is kept basic for readability.
 A downside of the approach outlined here is that each participant must maintain (and backup) two separate wallets: a signer and the corresponding multisig.